 They have a reporting form for threats of suicide or self-harm.
 When you’re reporting, you’re required to provide your name and email address, but not your Twitter handle.

-Twitter also has a list of mental health partners around the world, which is probably what they provide to people whose Tweets have been reported.
+Twitter also has a list of mental health partners around the world; that’s probably what they provide to people whose Tweets have been reported.
 My own country, Canada, is partner-free – so would Twitter just tell Canadians they’re shit outta luck?

 Then you’ve got their policy on glorifying self-harm and suicide.
 Here’s some of what they’ve got to say: